inmation/WebStudio-docs/ReferenceDocs/actions/README.md

 The aggregation pipeline often returns an array of one or more elements.
 In most cases, pipeline actions which ingest the output of the transformation are however looking for a single object.
 As a convenience the WebStudio specific `aggregateOne` options can be used instead of `aggregate`.
 It return the first element from the resulting transformation.

-Besides `aggregate` and `aggregateOne`, `query` and `queryOne` can also be used.
-The latter two are purely for filtering where `queryOne` returns the first matching object.
+Besides `aggregate` and `aggregateOne`, `query` and `queryOne` can also be used in scenarios where filtering is required.
+As expected `queryOne` returns the first matching object.

 MongoDB Documentation: